Table of Contents Show

 1. What is Long Island?

 Long Island is a large, broad, densely populated island that extends east of New York City in southeast New York State.
-Despite being geographically an island, the Supreme Court of the United States has ruled that it should be treated like a peninsula because of the island’s close proximity to the mainland.
+Despite being geographically an island, the Supreme Court of the United States has ruled that it should be treated like a peninsula because of the island’s proximity to the mainland.
 As we know, a peninsula is a landform that extends from the mainland and is bordered by water on most, but not all, of its borders.

 Numerous eye-catching facts exist regarding this island.

 The 149th-largest island in the globe and the 11th-largest island in the United States are called “Long Island.”
 Long Island is the third-most populous island in the Americas, the most populous island in a U.S. state or territory, and the 18th-most populous island overall.
-It has a population density of 2,262.4 people per square kilometre (5,859.5/sq. mi).
+It has a population density of 2,262.4 people per square kilometer (5,859.5/sq. mi).
 Long Island would be the country’s fourth most populated metropolitan statistical region if it existed independently geographically.

 There are also numerous historical structures.
 The several top-notch beaches on Long Island, Sound on the North Shore (the location of the well-known book and movie “The Great Gatsby”), and the more well-known South Shore, which is home to the waves of the Atlantic Ocean and white-sand beaches, are the main draws for tourists.